Suicide and suicidal thoughts

 Alcohol and drugs

 In some people, certain prescription or over-the-counter drugs can cause suicidal feelings.
-Your doctor will want to know about any medications you take to see whether they could be linked to your suicidal thinking.
+Tell your doctor about any medications you take to see whether they could be linked to your suicidal thinking.

 Treatments and drugs